 - the one-leg stand test and

-- the walk and turn test.
+- the walk-and-turn test.

 These three tests are considered “standardized” largely because they have been the subject of numerous scientific studies clearly demonstrating the correlation between the three tests and DUI impairment.4

-Out of all the FSTs administered by law enforcement officials, HGN has proven to be the most scientifically reliable field sobriety test.5 Under the HGN test, jerking of your eyes should become considerably noticeable when you are impaired.
+Under the HGN test, jerking of your eyes should become considerably noticeable when you are impaired by alcohol and certain drugs such as depressants.
 Furthermore, as your blood alcohol concentration increases, your eyes should begin to jerk sooner as they move to the side.6

 2. Horizontal gaze nystagmus test instructions